Resources

 KIDS - Kids Independently Developing Skills

-Helping children and young people to live meaningful, healthy, independent lives.
-Information from NHS staff for young people, families and professionals.
+A helpful site with easy-to-understand health advice for kids, parents, and carers.
+Find tips on keeping your child healthy, spotting common illnesses, and knowing when to get extra help.
 You can find out about attending hospital and clinic appointments, with examples of children and young people’s experiences with health services.
 There are also links to supporting websites and other sources of help.

 Web: www.nhsggc.org.uk/kids/